Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

 If any of these types of leaks occur in a basement, mold growth is an imminent possibility.

-- Flash Floods: As previously mentioned, hydro-static pressure can cause basement leaks or even flooding – that can and will lead to rapid mold growth.
+- Flash Floods: As previously mentioned, hydro-static pressure can cause basement leaks or even flooding – that can and will lead to mold surfacing.

 Flash floods that occur in your area can cause high amounts of water to build up in the soil against your basement’s foundation.